Officially opening of the Academy of Jewellery and Goldsmithing Centre of Excellence in Thomastown

 On 17th May 2023, Minister for Rural and Community Development Heather Humphreys officially opened the Academy of Jewellery and Goldsmithing Centre of Excellence in Thomastown, Co Kilkenny.

 BLUETT & O’DONOGHUE acted as architects and fire & accessibility consultants on this project which was funded under the Rural Regeneration and Development Fund, together with a contribution from the Kilkenny LEADER Partnership and Kilkenny County Council.

 The project to convert to former Court House (The Sessions House) to educational & ancillary retail use commenced in 2019.
-The Jewelry School of the Design & Crafts Council of Ireland (DCCI) are now the end-user under leasehold from Kilkenny County Council.
+The Jewellery School of the Design & Crafts Council of Ireland (DCCI) are now the end-user under leasehold from Kilkenny County Council.
 The building had been vacant since use by the Courts Service ceased in 2005.

 It was clear from very early in the design process that the Sessions House was too small to comfortably accommodate the jewelry school, which wanted to expand its student numbers and to offer evening classes to the wider community.
 But the site was very restricted, and the only feasible options were to increase the plot ratio within the existing footprint and to extend at upper level.